Auditions and Casting

 Q: Do I have to sign up for a time slot?

-A: No. Auditions begin at 6 pm, and you must arrive promptly and take a number.
+A: No. Each audition will begin at a scheduled time, and you should arrive promptly to take a number and fill out paperwork.

 Q: I want to audition, but I cannot attend any of the audition days.
 What do I do?

-A: Please contact the Director of Theatre, Bill Digneit, at email@example.com.
+A: Please contact our Director of Theatre, Bill Digneit, at firstname.lastname@example.org.

 Q: Who will be watching my audition?

-A: For the general auditions, it will be the faculty, student directors, and assistants.
+A: Faculty, student directors, and their assistants.
 Other actors will not watch your audition.
 Each director will determine the process for their particular callbacks which might include group work.

 Q: How long do I have to be at auditions?

-A: Please show up promptly at 6 pm to take a number and complete paperwork.
-After you audition, you will be free to go.
+A: Please show up promptly at the scheduled start time to take a number and complete paperwork.
+After you audition, you will be free to go!

 A: Yes!
-Many of our actors and technicians are not Theatre majors or minors.
+Many of our actors and technicians are not theatre/dance majors or minors.
 Remember, we WANT you to succeed.
-We want to make this process as easy and welcoming as possible.
+We want to make this process as easy and welcoming as possible!